 A Reliable Travel Wallet or Purse

 Do you know where your passport is at all times during a trip?
-Where to keep money and credit cards is a common source of travel anxiety, especially if you’re worried about pickpockets or scams like RFID-skimming.
+Where to keep money and credit cards is a common source of vacation stress, especially if you’re worried about pickpockets or scams like RFID-skimming.
 Get a designated travel wallet or purse that will organize all the cards you need and has enough space for your cards as well as your passport when you need to have it on you.

 Arden Cove’s anti-theft bags have enough space for all your necessities, plus a slash-proof chainlink strap to prevent even the most persistent thieves.
 Or try Travelambo’s RFID-Blocking Leather Passport Holder if you only need a few card slots to accompany your passport.